 4. Home Repairs 101

 We all know DIY can help you save big time on home repair.
 You don’t have to shoot for pro-level electrician or plumber here, but when you’re able to refrain from forking over cash every time you have a minor household issue, it really does help your bottom line.
-Home Depot, Lowes and other home improvement chains offer classes and workshops to help you tackle your next home repair.
+Home Depot, Lowes and other home improvement chains offer classes and workshops that will be available again to help you tackle your next home repair.
 Plus, there’s something really satisfying about re-caulking a shower or fixing a leaky faucet yourself!

 5. How to Unclog a Toilet or Sink